kundanadileepm/InsureMe/README.md

 Insurance Domain

-This project will help you to understand various concept related to Insurace domain.
+This project will help you to understand various concept related to Insurance domain.

 The pipeline flow: